 Take the featured kitchen above.
 The cupboard, rangehood, and island come in matte black.
 There are huge glass windows that invite a lot of natural light in the space.
 It also features a metallic faucet and a butcher block which counteract the dark island.

 Not all houses have window walls or skylights that invite massive amounts of sunlight in the space to make a matte black kitchen work.
 You need to find ways to balance the colours in your space.
 Take the kitchen above for example.
 Only the upper cupboards and half of the splashback is in matte black.
 The rest come in light neutrals.
-This combination keeps the kitchen light and airy, despite the use of a strong black colour.
+This combination keeps the kitchen light and airy, despite the use of strong black colour.

 Here, the designer painted the lower kitchen drawers in solid matte black.
 This heavy visual complements the light grey concrete countertops and walls.
 Eliminating the upper cupboards saves this kitchen from looking crowded.